Life is full of unexpected events. They can often result in financial strain, which can make meeting credit obligations difficult.

 Applying for a home loan with a Part 9 debt agreement

-You can apply for a home loan when you are under a debt agreement, but it may be difficult to get approval.
+You can apply for a home loan and buy a house when you are under a debt agreement, but it may be difficult to get approval.
 Lenders consider a debt agreement as an ‘act of bankruptcy’ that shows you’ve had problems paying back loans previously, making you a higher risk applicant.
 Specialist lenders may consider your loan application, though it may it result in higher than average interest rates to compensate for the higher risk of your loan.

 If your debt agreement is active, it may count against you as an outgoing expense, which would give you less income to pay the loan back.
 If your debt agreement has finished, this will be viewed positively by the lender, but some major lenders may still deny your application.